eerielili/gpigeon/README.txt

 Installation
 ============

-I'm currently making a install script for it but frankly if you look around in the perl script source code you should figure things out quickly (hint: look for variables values ending in 'goes_here').
+I'm currently making a install script but frankly if you look around in the <gpigeon-template.cgi> source code you should figure things out quickly (hint: look for variables values ending in 'goes_here').

 ##WIP##